General Logistics FAQs

 There are several things to consider about working while studying abroad.

-• Plan your budget - Students should not expect to finance their Education Abroad program with part-time work abroad.
-Students should coordinate with the Financial Aid Counselor for Education Abroad before going abroad to discuss a financing plan by emailing finaideducationabroad@kent.edu.
+- Plan your budget - Students should not expect to finance their Education Abroad program with part-time work abroad.
+Students should contact the Financial, Billing and Enrollment Center to discuss a financing plan.

 How can I take off from my job while I study abroad?